hhassen/serverless-resize-image/README.md

 ## Infra as a Code
 All the infrastructure is done using IaaC practice.
-I used both `serverless framework` and `terraform` to provision the infrastrucutre.
+I used both `serverless framework` and `terraform` to provision the infrastructure.

 #### When to use Terraform and when to use Serverless Framework:
 * Serverless for app-specific infrastructure : here I used it to provision :